QeshaSabrina/QeshaSabrina/README.md

 ## Hi there 👋

-I'm using github to showcase my projects (involve the software development life cycle)
+I'm using github to showcase my projects, which involve the software development life cycle

 <!--
 **QeshaSabrina/QeshaSabrina** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.